ESCOMP/CTSM/doc/source/tech_note/Fire/CLM50_Tech_Note_Fire.rst

 Fire fighting capacity depends on socioeconomic conditions and affects fire spread area.
-Due to a lack of observations, we consider the socioeconomic impact on the average burned area rather than separately on fire spread rate and fire duration：
+Due to a lack of observations, we consider the socioeconomic impact on the average burned area rather than separately on fire spread rate and fire duration:

 .. math::
    :label: 23.14